Whether it’s a one time craft project with the kids or a personal hobby, making candles at home is fun, easy and cheap.

 Candles can be made out of different types of wax such as beeswax, soy wax, paraffin wax, etc. All of them have their own pros and cons, so you might want to read our article on different types of candle wax first.

-Using new candle wax is the easiest and soy wax is popular among beginners.
+Using new candle wax is the easiest and especially soy wax is popular among beginners.

 But if you have any old candles you can also try to melt those and make new candles.
 This is especially great if the wick of your old candle already stopped working but there is still a fair amount of wax left.